 Edinburgh’s Camera Obscura and World of Illusions is in the same six-storey building Maria Short bought in 1853.
 Because this special building is listed, it’s impossible to add a lift.
 But we’ll do everything we can to help.
 Need a walking stick stool for your visit?
-They’re free from reception.
+They’re free from reception and are cleaned and sanitised after each use.

 - Camera Obscura is fun at any age – from toddler to teenager to grandparents.